MsMc24/G1-finalproject/Student Class Worksheet.md

 ## 🛌🛌🛌What's your dream?

-Describe your dream and see what image appears when you paste it into the [Magical AI Image Generator](https://magicstudio.com/ai-art-generator/) and then present to the class.
+Now it's your turn!
+What is your dream?
+Do you have a dream job? <br>
 *DIRECTIONS:*
++ Describe your dream job (using the template below)
++ See what image appears when you paste it into the [Magical AI Image Generator](https://magicstudio.com/ai-art-generator/).
++ Once you have an image you like, save it to the tablet or computer.

 Use this **prompt template** to help you create your own: "Draw a tall/short boy/girl with ____, ______,______, and _______.
 She/He is holding a _______, a ______, and is near ________.
 He/She wants to be a ______. ______ in the background. _____ colors.
 In the style of ______ anime/ neon/ punk/ realism/ cartoon"

-Then insert your prompt in this magical website and save the image to your computer or tablet.
+Then insert your prompt in the website above and save the image to your computer or tablet.

 *Teacher Example:* "Draw a tall girl with black hair, dark eyes, a small nose, and purple clothes.
 She is holding a pencil, a book, and is near a chalkboard.
 She wants to be an art teacher.
 Art supplies in the background. pretty colors.
 In the style of realism. anime/ neon/ punk/realism/cartoon